FunkyPenguin24/elevensapp/README.md

 # Elevens

-A fun card game made in flutter
+Elevens is a fun single-player card game that involves choosing two non face cards that add up to eleven, or a Jack, a Queen and a King.

 ## How to play

-There is a max of 9 cards on the table at once, and you must match two cards together that add up to 11, or a Jack a Queen and a King.

-When you get rid of two (or three) cards, all the selected cards are replaced by others in the deck.
-Once the deck is empty, you win.

-If there are cards remaining in the deck but no moves can be made, you have lost the game and must restart.
+The aim of the game is to get rid of all the cards in the deck.
+You start with two cards face up and seven face down.
+From then, you can tap the deal button or a face down card to deal a new card.
+You may have a maximum of nine cards face up at once.

+Tap cards to select them and try to make pairs from non-face cards that add up to eleven, with Aces counting as ones.
+Examples include 7/4, 6/5, 8/3.

+Face cards are unique as they can't be paired with non-face cards, but can be selected as a group of three unique face cards (a Jack, Queen and King).

+When you select a successful pair or trilogy of cards, they will be replaced with cards from the deck.
+Try to empty the deck but don't run out of options, if there are no more moves to make then you lose the game.

+And be quick, the timer is running!